What is a Tourtalk system?

 ....and many more applications.

-What are the main differences between the Tourtalk TT 40 and Tourtalk TT 100 systems?
+What are the main differences between the Tourtalk TT 40, TT 100 and TT 200 systems?

-The original Tourtalk TT 40 system has forty channels.
-The system enables one presenter to communicate to an audience with a transmission range of up to 120m.
+Tourtalk TT 40 is a one-way system that enables one presenter to communicate to an audience.
+The system has forty channels with a transmission range of up to 120m.

-The Tourtalk TT 100 system has one-hundred channels.
-The system enables up to two presenters to communicate to an audience with a transmission range of up to 30m.
+Tourtalk TT 100 is also a one-way system but this system enables up to two presenters to communicate to an audience.
+This digital system has one-hundred channels with a transmission range of up to 30m.
 The TT 100 system also has additional features such as wireless channel sync between a transmitter and receivers.

 There is no limit to the number of receivers used with a Tourtalk system.
 Please note.
-The TT 40 and TT 100 systems are not interchangeable.
+The TT 40, TT 100 and TT 200 systems are not interchangeable.

 How easy are Tourtalk systems to use?